 What’s the best way to get tarnish off of copper?

 You can use a commercial copper cleaner such as Bistro or Wright’s Copper Cleaner.
 It’s easiest to work at your kitchen sink, as you need to rinse and then wash the pot with soap and water afterwards.
-You can also use ketchup, lemon, and salt — I tested them and for light tarnish removal, they work fine.
+You can also use ketchup, lemon, and salt — I tested them and they work fine for light tarnish removal.